-This policy will apply to all admissions for the academic year 2018/2019, including in-year (mid-term) applications.
+This policy will apply to all admissions for the academic year 2019/2020 in year (mid-term) applications.
 The Published Admission Number (PAN) is 90.

 If the school is oversubscribed, applications will be considered first according to the following priorities in the order set out below: